03. TCP Server and Client

 getaddrinfo() resolves a domain name into IP addresses.
 There is a sample program in its man page.

-Unlike other socket APIs, this is not a syscall and is implemented in libc because name resolution is a complicated and high-level function.
-A name resolution on Linux typically involves reading a bunch of files in /etc and then sending and receiving UDP packets with a DNS server.
+Unlike other socket APIs, this is not a Linux syscall and is implemented in libc because name resolution is a complicated and high-level function on Linux.
+It involves reading a bunch of files such as /etc/resolv.conf and /etc/hosts and then query a DNS server with UDP.

 Source code: